Off-Season Outer Hebrides, Orkney and Shetland Tours

 - Reduced Daylight Hours – from mid-October until mid-March, daylight hours are reduced, with November and February averaging around 8 hours per day, and December and January averaging around 6-7 hours per day.
 Additionally, a number of attractions offer reduced opening hours (or close over the winter months).

 - Ferry Disruption – we normally have some advance notice of any impending ferry delays or cancellations as the ferry companies try to issue alerts at least 12 hours before, giving us the opportunity to consider alternative options in advance.
-As an example, in November 2020, the ferry sailings for the Ullapool to Stornoway (Outer Hebrides) route successfully operated 151 sailings out of 165 scheduled; for Scrabster to Stromness (Orkney) 114 out of 120; and for Lerwick to Aberdeen (Shetland) 57 out of 60.
+Below are the latest ferry sailing performances over the winter months on the three main routes used for tours to the Outer Hebrides, Orkney and Shetland:

 - Quieter – visitor numbers to the islands are far lower over the off-season than the peak summer months and so it is much easier to enjoy a stunning Hebridean beach all to yourself!